 For time management, I keep a chart logging all my calendar events focused on business productivity to ensure I’m making progress.
 Plus, I can quickly look back and review weeks that I didn’t accomplish much and figure out why.

-I’ll share this free Google Sheet template with you below.
+I’ll share this free spreadsheet template with you below.

 I also built an advanced version that automatically pulls your time from your Google Calendar events, so you don’t have to do the manual input each week.

 If you’re serious about time management and want access to this fantastic time tracker tool, click here to learn more.